nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Pre-trained models, recipes are all available.
 Please check [./project/07-asvspoof-ssl/README](./project/07-asvspoof-ssl/README).

 **Note that** this project requires a specific version of [fairseq](https://github.com/pytorch/fairseq/) and uses [env-fs-install.sh](env-fs-install.sh) to install the dependency.
 For convenience, the demonstration script [./project/07-asvspoof-ssl/00_demo.sh](./project/07-asvspoof-ssl/00_demo.sh) will call the shell script and install the dependency automatically.
-Just go to there and run 00_demo.sh.
+Just go there and run 00_demo.sh.

 ![EER-mintDCF](./misc/fig-ssl.png)